microsoft/moaw/workshops/swa-cosmosdb/workshop.md

 Install the [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions&WT.mc_id=javascript-76678-cxa) v1.10.4 or above for Visual Studio Code.
 This extension installs [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local) for you the first time you locally run your functions.

-> Node.js v4 requires version 4.0.5382, or a later version of Core Tools.
+> Functions runtime v4 requires version 4.0.5382, or a later version of Core Tools.

 Go to VSCode terminal or windows cmd and check the version of Core tools as